mkffl/mkffl.github.io/_posts/2021-10-28-Decisions-Part-2.markdown

 The next example shows that higher concordance is not necessarily better from a risk optimisation viewpoint, and so, if our objective is to minimise risk, we need not pay too much attention to AUC, which may at best be a good sense check - e.g. is it close or well above 0.5?

 The example is based on another blog post, [ML Meets Economics](http://nicolas.kruchten.com/content/2016/01/ml-meets-economics/), which is a great practical introduction to AUC and ROC curves.
-I only make small adjustments to their numbers to fit my simulated data and I emphasize the reasons for the disagreement between $E(\text{risk})$ and AUC.
+I have made minor adjustments to their numbers to fit my simulated data.

 Imagine a factory making widgets with the following data
 - Widgets overheat 5% of the time due to faulty gearboxes